GrahamDeprecated/Laravel-CloudFlare-API/README.md

 You'll then need to run `composer install` or `composer update` to download it and have the autoloader updated.

-You will need to register the [Laravel CoreAPI](https://github.com/GrahamCampbell/Laravel-CoreAPI) service provider before you attempt to load the Laravel CloudFlare API service provider.
+You will need to register the [Laravel Core API](https://github.com/GrahamCampbell/Laravel-Core-API) service provider before you attempt to load the Laravel CloudFlare API service provider.
 Open up `app/config/app.php` and add the following to the `providers` key.

 `'GrahamCampbell\CoreAPI\CoreAPIServiceProvider'`